-With students explore the National Museum Australia's educational resources focused on Batman's treaty.
+With students explore the Deadly Stories feature on Batman's Treaty to learn more about the Kulin signatories, and the National Museum Australia's educational resources focused on Batman's treaty.

 Visit State Library Victoria's teachers page which examines, through primary source analysis and stimulating discussion questions, some of the problems historians have with John Batman's 'treaty'.